 - Congress should pass the proposed Uyghur Forced Labor Prevention Act which would establish a rebuttable presumption that goods produced in the internment camps are the result of forced labor.

 - The United States should update existing export controls to ensure U.S. manufactured surveillance and other technologies are not being deployed to commit persecution, including facial recognition and AI-enabled tech.
 Republican senators, under pressure from small arms lobbyists, stripped strong provisions to this effect in an earlier version of the Uyghur Human Rights Policy Act; those measures are being reconsidered for inclusion in the next National Defense Authorization Act (NDAA).
+While it will be difficult to change China’s behavior, at the least the United State can ensure that it, and companies headquartered here, are not complicit (inadvertently or not) in abuses in China.

 - All of this work should be undertaken in concert with the European Union, where there is a lot of concern and debate over China’s human rights record, particularly in the aftermath of China’s COVID diplomacy and the crackdown in Hong Kong.
 A joint U.S.-EU effort will ensure a united front and prevent China from simply switching markets, buyers, and technology sources if the United States tightens its approach.